wtbui/Aeroquest/README.md

   * Fine meshes​
   * Panel method
   * Adjoint solver
-    * Instead of solving on three different meshs to get the realization error, our adjoint solver will calculate the error that can be fed into QUEST
+    * Instead of solving on three different meshes to get the realization error, our adjoint solver will calculate the error that can be fed into QUEST

  ![image](https://github.com/arocketguy/VSPAERO-QUEST/assets/25555091/93e4e7ba-f5bb-4996-ab0d-8b8d60012b1e)